 Central Pennsylvania Wrongful Death Attorneys

-REPRESENTING CLIENTS IN LANCASTER & YORK
+REPRESENTING CLIENTS IN LANCASTER, PA & YORK, PA

 When a beloved family member dies due to another’s negligence, no amount of compensation seems adequate or just.
 But a successful claim filed in accordance with Pennsylvania’s Wrongful Death Act or Survival Act can provide survivors with the financial peace of mind they need.